4 Ways to Mix and Match Bedroom Furniture

 Choosing bedding and fabrics in a too-wide variety of colors and patterns will look overwhelming next to mixed and matched bedroom furniture.
 It’s best to go with one hue or similar patterning throughout.

 Penfield says fabrics should “blend harmoniously” in a bedroom, adding that a sleep space should be “choreographed carefully.”
+(Here's how to incorporate velvet into the bedroom.)

 4. Blend colors, woods, and finishes